GregoryBevan/guitar-strings-game/README.md

 Little game to discover guitar neck

 # Backend
-A Spring boot application wich exposes a rest aPI
+A Spring boot application wich exposes a rest API

 # Frontend
 Use of VueJS to create the game view